sketchplugins/plugin-directory/README.md

 - [Chemfill](https://github.com/ahadik/chemfill), by Alexander Hadik: A Chemical Structure data supplier plugin.
 - [Chippen Charts](https://github.com/smallmultiples/sketch-chippencharts), by Martin von Lupin: Bar chart creator for your mockups using random data.
 Change the size of selected rectangles.
 Works for both horizontal and vertical bar charts.
 Made with love in Chippendale.
 - [Chromatic Sketch](https://github.com/petterheterjag/chromatic-sketch), by Petter Nilsson: Create good-looking and perceptually uniform gradients and color scales.
-- [Cleanup Useless Groups](https://github.com/bomberstudios/cleanup-useless-groups), by Ale Muñoz: A Sketch plugin that cleans up your layer list by removing empty groups and flattening deeply nested groups.
 - [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre C. Coskun (EMRECC): Clear export options for all elements on all pages in a Sketch file.
 - [Clipboard Fill](https://github.com/scottsavarie/clipboard-fill), by Scott Savarie: Sketch plugin to paste an image from your clipboard as the fill for any shape
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects